Behavioral contagion: Types of contagion

 Social contagion can occur through threshold models that assume that an individual needs to be convinced by a fraction of their social contacts above a given threshold to adopt a novel behaviour.
 Therefore, the number of exposures will not increase chances of contagion unless the number of source exposures pass a certain threshold.
 The threshold value can divide contagion processes to two types: 1) Simple contagion and 2) Complex contagion.

 Simple contagion

 The individual needs only one person displaying the novel behaviour to copy.
 For instance, cars travel in groups on a two-lane highway since the car in each cluster travels at a slower speed than the car behind it.
 This relative speed spreads through other cars who slow down to match the speed of the car in front.

 Complex contagion

 The individual needs to be in contact with two or more sources exhibiting the novel behaviour.
 This is when copying behaviours needs reinforcement or encouragement from multiple sources.
 Multiple sources, especially close friends, can make imitation legitimate, credible and worthwhile due to collective effort put in.
-Examples of complex contagions can be copying risky behaviour or joining social movements and riots.
+Examples of complex contagions include a New York University School of Business study in California which found that households were more likely to install solar panels in neighborhoods that already had them, and that the rate of installation increases with more and more installations, creating a chain reaction that added up to a significant increase in solar adoption.
+Other examples can be copying risky behaviour or joining social movements and riots.